 Once your pet is comfortable sitting in the parked car with their restraint on, you can try driving with them, but keep your trips short.
 Perhaps take them up the street and then back home.
 Roll the backseat windows down a crack so that fresh air can flow in - but be sure the windows aren’t open so much that your pet could escape.

-If there are no protests, you can extend the trip by driving them around the neighborhood.
+If there are no protests, you can extend the trip by driving them around the neighbourhood.
 To add variety to their day, take your pet to a place they enjoy, such as the park, the beach, or to visit one of their furry friends.
 This will help break the association between your car and the veterinarian.

 Are accidents involving pets covered under car insurance?